josephodom/2020-cat-facts/README.md

 ### Controllers

 There is a single controller: `CatFacts`.
-It contains two public methods & a private method.
+It contains three public methods & a private method.

 ### Routes

-There are two routes.
-Both are on `/`.
-One is `GET`, one is `POST`.
+There are three routes.

-The `GET` route displays a form for requesting a given number of cat facts.
+`GET:/` displays a form for requesting a given number of cat facts.

-The `POST` route grabs your requested number of facts & outputs a PDF listing them out.
+`POST:/` route grabs your requested number of facts & outputs a PDF listing them out.
 Or, if there's an issue, outputs a PDF that describes the error.

+`GET:/past` grabs all of your past PDFs & paginates them.
+It also orders them by fact count, descending.

 Both routes are defined in `routes/web.php`.

 ### Views

-There are two views.
+There are three views.

 `catfacts.template` is a basic HTML template for catfacts pages that pulls in the catfacts CSS & yields `content`.

 `catfacts.form` contains the HTML for the cat fact request form, and accepts a variable called `$limit` so the form can request a limited number of cat facts, or defaults to 20 if no limit is given.

+`catfacts.past` displays the past-requested PDFs & paginates them.

 ### Assets